Social & Behavioral Sciences

 • SPH SB 753: Preventing Sexual and Intimate Partner Violence: A Public Health Perspective

-Graduate Prerequisites: SPH PH720 or instructor permission. - This course provides an investigation into mental health and mental illness from a public health perspective.
-The courses examines the social determinants of mental health, and evaluates the ways in which key public health strategies (i.e., surveillance, screening, prevention, wellness promotion, community and policy advocacy) address mental health in various higher risk communities.
+Graduate Prerequisites: SPH PH720 or instructor permission.
+This course provides an investigation into mental health and mental illness from a public health perspective.
+The courses examines the social determinants of mental health, and evaluates the ways in which key public health strategies (i.e., surveillance, screening, prevention, wellness promotion, community and policy advocacy) address mental health in various communities.
 Students develop an understanding of the challenges facing the current system of services and the role public health must play going forward.
-Student teams develop and apply skills by proposing strategies to develop programming that promotes mental health and wellbeing in an academic setting.
+Student teams develop and apply skills by evaluating programs and strategies to promote mental health and wellbeing for vulnerable populations.

 • SPH SB 785: Alcohol, Tobacco and Other Drug Use: People, Populations and Policies